Security Demo (Claude Desktop)

 Claude Desktop

-Download and install Claude Desktop and sign in with your Anthropic account.
-This is the desktop application — not the Claude.ai web app or Claude Code CLI.
+Download and install Claude Desktop (the claude.ai chat app) and sign in.
+This is the chat application — not Claude Code.

 MetaMask